DIDSR/BoneJ_Headless/Doc/install.rst

 `BoneJ_Module.py`

 * This example allows a user to load an ROI, after defining voxel size of the image, and the location of Fiji installation.
-Any of the plugins can be chosen and different parameter setttings can be selected for each individual microstructure metric.
+Any of the primary microstructure metrics can be loaded and computed for an individual image.
+Users can also set specified microstructure metrics.

-* You might need to use `python3` instead of `python`.
+`BoneJ_Module_Secondary.py`

+* This example allows a user to load an ROI, after defining voxel size of the image, and the location of Fiji installation.
+Any of the secondary microstructure metrics can be loaded and computed for an individual image.
+Users can also set specified microstructure metrics.

+`Anisotropy_Parameter_Convergence.py`

+* This example allows a user to load an ROI, after defining voxel size of the image, and the location of Fiji installation.
+Anisotropy is varied across user's specified values for the input parameters.
+Results can be plotted for a stable result.

+'Ellipsoid Factor Convergence'

+* This example allows a user to load an ROI, after defining voxel size of the image, and the location of Fiji installation.
+Ellipsoid is varied across user's specified values for the input parameters.
+Results can be plotted for a stable result, which is defined as greater then 90% filling percentage.

 * Each example requires an input and output directory to set by the user, along with the voxel size of the image, and the Fiji directory path.